ishanpranav/finc-7-corporate-finance/src/problem-set-6.md

 ### Question 6 Part B

 > If they instead use the $6 million to repurchase stock immediately, what will
 > be the price per share?
 Which of the two options would you choose?

 In a perfect capital market, the repurchase has no effect on the share price.
-Therefore, the price per share should be about $54.86.
-The options are equivalent and we are indifferent.
+Therefore, the price per share should be about $55.
+The firm should proceed with the share repurchase.